agorischek/heckle/heckle/README.md

 ## CLI

 The CLI lets you check the health of your services, both while running locally during development, and in production.

+## Q&A

+### Do health checks replace my unit tests?

+Definitely not!
+Health checks require booting your application.
+Unit tests should run directly against your source or your build output.
+Both are valuable and complementary quality assurance strategies.

+### Do health checks replace monitoring user traffic?

+Nope!
+Users will always find ways to interact with your service that you didn't expect.
+Health checks can provide an early warning signal, but they don't replace monitoring real usage.

+### Isn't running tests in production dangerous?

+Depends on what they do!
+Checks are completely in your control, and it's your responsibility to make sure they're safe.
+For example, you should be careful to ensure they don't add undue traffic load and don't corrupt production data.